So why exactly is JSON so popular? JSON (JavaScript Object Notation) has several advantages as seen below.

 - numbers - e.g. 3.14

-- booleans - only the lowercase literal words "true" or "false" is supported
+- booleans - only the lowercase literal words "true" or "false" are supported

 - null - only the lowercase literal word "null" is supported